dentarg/auth0-blog/_posts/2017-07-06-real-world-angular-series-part-4.markdown

 {% endraw %}
 {% endhighlight %}

 Again, this is very similar to our Home component's implementation.
-However, we'll start with a paragraph greeting our admin user.We're showing icons in our event list indicating if an event is in the past (with the calendar icon) or if it has `viewPublic: false`.
+However, we'll start with a paragraph greeting our admin user.
+We're showing icons in our event list indicating if an event is in the past (with the calendar icon) or if it has `viewPublic: false`.
 Also, we're only linking the title of the event to its detail page instead of the entire list item because we'll be adding "Edit" and "Delete" buttons to each event later.

 Now open `admin.component.scss` to add a few styles for our event icons: